amblelabs/ait-wiki/content/mechanics/tardis/travel.md

 ## Turns out I actually suck at flying the TARDIS even WITH the warnings, what do I do?

 * Auto pilot is something you can use to turn off flight events, however it caps your speed low and you won't be able to gain loyalty.

+## My controls are smoking and dont work

+Look at [control durability](https://amblelabs.github.io/ait-wiki/mechanics/tardis/control_durability/) This will tell you how to fix the damaged controls and what each stage does!